 My father doesn't look like a 77 year old man, nor does he seem like it.
 My parents drive all the way from Florida to Pennsylvania every year.
 The fact that they can make this trip back and forth safely, is a testament to how my dad lives his life.

-And so, if you're ready to learn what my dad has known all his life, then read on.
+If you're ready to learn how my dad is able to live his best life, read on!

 1. Eat at the table.